About Dr. Wagner

 In August of 1985, feeling anxious and unprepared, I journeyed south to attend Kent State University.
 Despite my continued lack of motivation and focus, I managed to complete my freshman year.
 During my sophmore year, I contacted The Daily Kent Stater, the university newspaper, and was thrilled to be given the opportunity to be the "beat writer" for the Kent State ice hockey team.
 In 1987, I was with the hockey team returning from a game in Dearborn, Michigan when our bus crashed near the border of Toledo.
 I had absolutely no idea at the time how this bus wreck would, ultimately, change the trajectory of my entire life.

-Several days later I was sitting in a psychologist's office on South Water Street, purging the details of my chronic anxiety and academic / social struggles to a man whom I had never met before, but whom I felt like I had known for years.
-After several sessions of discussing, detailing, and dissecting various elements of my "life script", I found myself being surprisingly captivated by my experience of the therapy sessions and, more specifically, the numerous layers involved in the process of change.
+The following week, I walked into a psychologist's office on South Water Street and began the process of purging the details of my chronic anxiety and academic / social struggles to a man whom I had never met before, but whom I felt like I had known for years.
+After several sessions of discussing, detailing, and dissecting various elements of my "life script", I found myself being surprisingly captivated by the process of therapy.
+It didn't take long, however, for me to realize that I was embarking on a journey that was morphing into something so much more significant than my anxiety and social / academic struggles.

 Dr. John Wagner